h15200/notes/python.md

 - `List comprehension` is a way to make lists easily from other data structures
 - syntax is square brackets with the `comprehension target` (data you want), then a for loop structure over an iterable
-- if multiple comprehension targets, must use parethesis
+- if multiple comprehension targets, must use parenthesis
 - example with nums from list -> list of nums

   - `list_of_nums_plus_1 = [num + 1 for num in [1,2,3,4,5]]` -> list_of_nums_plus_1 is [2,3,4,5,6]